message/iata/PT.md

 This does not apply to:
 - passengers younger than 2 years;
 - passengers traveling on a direct flight to Azores or Madeira.
-4. Passengers traveling on a direct flight to Azores must have a negative COVID-19 RT-PCR test result.
-The test must have been taken at most 72 hours before departure.
+4. Passengers traveling on a direct flight to Azores without a negative COVID-19 RT-PCR test based on nasopharyngeal or oropharyngeal swab and taken at most 72 hours before departure, are subject to a test upon arrival.
 - This does not apply to passengers younger than 12 years.
 5. Passengers traveling on a direct flight to Madeira without a negative COVID-19 RT-PCR test result of a test taken at most 72 hours before departure are subject to an RT-PCR test upon arrival and quarantine until test results are ready.
 This does not apply to: